 High School Filmmaking Intensive (Grades 9-12) is for the highly motivated, but very busy, high school student who wants a fast track through the film curriculum.
 This is a two-day comprehensive workshop that focuses on the fundamentals of the filmmaking process and cinematography techniques.

-In addition, Imagination Stage offers digital media classes in Computer & Stop-Motion Animation, Screenwriting, and Documentary Filmmaking.
+Imagination Stage also offers digital media classes in Computer & Stop-Motion Animation, Screenwriting, and Documentary Filmmaking.

 Learn more about the Filmmaking and Digital Media offerings here.